10.2. Inheritance

 What do Booch, Rumbaugh, and Jacobson mean when they speak of "more-specific elements" and "more-general elements?"

-Illustrates an inheritance hierarchy with a superclass named Car with two subclasses named Sedan and Convertible.
+Illustrates an inheritance hierarchy with a superclass named Car and two subclasses named Sedan and Convertible.
 The inheritance symbol has one arrowhead, but the tail splits and connects to connect with each subclass.
-Illustrates an inheritance hierarchy with a superclass named Car with two subclasses named Sedan and Convertible.
+Illustrates an inheritance hierarchy with a superclass named Car and two subclasses named Sedan and Convertible.
 A separate inheritance arrow joins each subclass to the superclass.

 The two inheritance diagrams are equivalent: the version on the left combines the arrowheads, which is useful when there are many subclasses, while the one on the right uses a separate arrowhead for each inheritance connector.